Start typing to search

 The City of Malmö Children’s Film Award

 The award goes to a filmmaker who according to the prize committee has contributed to the best children’s film.
 Quality and originality are important criteria’s.
-The winner receives 100,000 Swedish kronor and a statuette.
+The winner receives 100 000 Swedish kronor.

 2019 – Fight Girl (director: Johan Timmers)